vmware-archive/clarity/docs/CODING_GUIDELINES_ANGULAR.md

 </clr-carousel>
 ```

-* **Do:** Introduce a new structural directive that behaves like an `*ngFor`, but will automatically communicate with the parent component through services:
+* **Do:** Introduce a new structural directive that behaves like an `*ngFor`, that automatically communicates with the parent component through services:

 ```html
 <clr-carousel>